Donald · Southern Uplands

 - Green Lowther is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 600m of ascent and takes most walkers 4-6 hours.
 Terrain: Service tarmac most of the way to the radar dome and then a stony track east.

-- When is the best time to climb Green Lowther?
+- When should I climb Green Lowther?

 - The standard good-weather months for Green Lowther are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.